Table of Contents

 For information about requesting an announcement, go to the Request a Portal Announcement web site.

-- Targeted mailings by Computer Services to large segments of student and employee populations are restricted to urgent university business announcements and must have Dean, Provost or Vice Presidential level sponsorship.
+- Targeted mailings by Information Technology Services to large segments of student and employee populations are restricted to urgent university business announcements and must have Dean, Provost or Vice Presidential level sponsorship.

-- Computer Services will not send out announcements regarding individual department offerings, such as events or symposiums, new course offerings, etc.
+- Information Technology Services will not send out announcements regarding individual department offerings, such as events or symposiums, new course offerings, etc.

-- Targeted mailings must receive approval from the Office of the Vice President for Computer Services or from the Office of Strategic Marketing and Communications.
+- Targeted mailings must receive approval from the Office of the Vice President for Information Technology Services or from the Office of Strategic Marketing and Communications.

 One way to effectively reach a large group of individuals is by the use of a listserv list.
 By sending one message to an address that corresponds to a list of e-mail addresses, mail can be quickly dispersed.
 Three kinds of lists can be created: official, unofficial, and voluntary.